 Second, the measure encourages the necessary level of local buy-in: half of all federal funds are dedicated to grants that incentivize state and local entities to invest in infrastructure.
 Local governments have the sharpest understanding of their needs and priorities and should control their funding decisions.

 For example, the Eagle P3 commuter rail project has connected suburbs to downtown Denver and the airport, thereby greatly improving mobility for the region.
-The private sector partners, which included Fluor, secured $450 million of private financing for this project allowing the local communities and the state to spread out large upfront costs over approximately 30 years, making it more affordable.
+The private-sector partners, which included Fluor, secured $450 million of private financing for this project, allowing local communities and the state to spread out large upfront costs over approximately 30 years, making it more affordable.

 The legislation would also lead to more ventures like the Automated People Mover at LAX.
 This $4.9 billion P3 development (in which Fluor is also participating) will provide travelers with reliable transportation while reducing traffic and diminishing the carbon footprint.
-Importantly, the project has buy-in from surrounding communities (Seventy-one percent of Los Angeles County voters approved it.).
+Importantly, the project has buy-in from surrounding communities (71 percent of Los Angeles County voters approved it).

 Another key hurdle involves regulatory barriers, especially the environmental permitting process.
-It is erratic, disjointed and inefficient, and decreases the viability of projects that communities need.
-And it’s only getting worse, as the CEA found the average time required to complete Environmental Impact Statements exceeds 5 years, up from 4.7 years two years ago.
+It is erratic, disjointed and inefficient and decreases the viability of projects that communities need.
+And it’s only getting worse, as the CEA found the average time required to complete Environmental Impact Statements exceeds five years, up from 4.7 years two years ago.

 That’s why Congress must approve the infrastructure bill with its proposed permitting reform, especially the “one agency, one decision” concept that streamlines and centralizes the process.

-David Seaton is the chairman and chief executive officer of Fluor Corporation, one of the world’s leading and largest engineering, procurement, construction and maintenance services companies.
+David Seaton is the chairman and CEO of Fluor Corporation, one of the world’s leading and largest engineering, procurement, construction and maintenance services companies.
 He is also the vice chair of the National Association of Manufacturers.